An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

-To see more clearly how the presence of the parabolic obstacle displaces a fluid element, it would be very convenient to know the direct inverse $(a, \betaren) \mapsto (\rho, z)$ of the transformation given by Equations~(\ref{eq:rel_a-Psi}) and (\ref{eq:beta_ren}).
-Unfortunately, the implicit nature of the second equation forestalls the determination of an analytic formula to this effect, so here at last, a numerical procedure becomes mandatory.
+To see more clearly how the presence of the parabolic obstacle displaces an advected fluid element, it would be convenient to know the explicit inverse $(a, \betaren) \mapsto (\rho, z)$ of the transformation given by Equations~(\ref{eq:rel_a-Psi}) and (\ref{eq:beta_ren}).
+Unfortunately, the implicit nature of the latter equation forestalls the derivation of analytical formulas to this effect, so here at last, a numerical procedure becomes mandatory.
 We will now present and discuss such a procedure.